-"Yeah, now their just pissed and are going to prepare you to go kick his arse."
+"Yeah, now they're just pissed and are going to prepare you to go kick his arse."

 "Language Sirius, I will not have you speaking in front of my child that way!"
 Lily scolded.

-Harry looked from his godfather to Lily and busted out laughing.
+Harry looked from his godfather to Lily and burst out laughing.